Menulog

 Menulog Pty.
-Ltd. (branded as simply Menulog) is an Australian and New Zealand online food and beverage ordering app and delivery service platform, headquartered and founded in Sydney in 2006.
-It was bought in 2015 by UK-based Just Eat, which was subsequently folded into Dutch-based Just Eat Takeaway.com in 2020, following Just Eat's acquisition.
+Ltd. (branded as simply Menulog) is an Australian online food and beverage ordering app and delivery service platform, founded in Sydney in 2006 and headquartered there.
+In 2015, it was bought by UK-based Just Eat, which was subsequently folded into Dutch-based Just Eat Takeaway.com in 2020, following that company's acquisition of Just Eat.

-The e-commerce company’s main competitors are United States-based Uber Eats and DoorDash.
-Menulog has over 30,000 restaurant partners across Australia and New Zealand and has its own couriers.
+The e-commerce company’s main competitors are United States–based Uber Eats and DoorDash.
+Menulog had over 30,000 restaurant partners across Australia and New Zealand and its own couriers.
+Menulog exited New Zealand in 2024, and announced it would cease operations in Australia on 26 November 2025.

 Restaurant partners

-Menulog includes international franchises like McDonald's, KFC, Pizza Hut, Subway and South African Portuguese chicken franchise Nando's.
-Whilst national franchises include Hungry Jack's, Red Rooster, Pizza Capers and Oporto, and also state and localised suburban restaurants offering more than 130 cuisines.
+Menulog includes international franchises like McDonald's, KFC, Pizza Hut, Subway, Nando's and the local Burger King franchise, being Hungry Jack's.
+National franchises include Red Rooster, Pizza Capers and Oporto, and also state and localised suburban restaurants offering more than 130 cuisines.
 Menulog operates in all major Australian states and cities.

-Celebrity spokesmodels – Snoop Dogg and Katy Perry commercials

-The company is well-known through its television advertisements featuring musician Snoop Dogg titled "Did Somebody Say?", in which he raps about ways you can use the service, like ordering Fried Rice on a private jet or having Chocolate fondue delivered to your house.

-Snoop Dogg was paid $US6.2 million for the adverts.